dtrckd/pymake/Readme.md

 make setup
 ```

-You may alos need the following package : `apt-get install poppler-utils`
+You may also need the following package : `apt-get install poppler-utils`

 Then a typical pymake usage :